-May 2020.
-Here is our Justice Center update on important legal and policy matters impacting family, life, and freedoms of Christian people.
+June 2020.
+Here is Prof. William Wagner’s update on our Justice Center’s impact on important legal and policy matters impacting family, life, and freedoms of Christian people.

 Legal Cases – Update